-- …the bombardier beetle repels attackers by shooting a fiery liquid out of its rear end?
+- the bombardier beetle repels attackers by shooting a fiery liquid out of its rear end.

-It’s important to note this is just a children’s video, and not intended as something you’d hand your harden-nosed evolutionist friend.
+That this is a children’s video means it is also not the first film you’d insist your hard-nosed evolutionist friend watch.
 Incredible Creatures isn’t meant to offer an overly detailed or complete argument against evolution, and adult critics would likely seize on that lack of depth to dismiss it entirely.
 So get it for your own family or your Christian school.
 And if you know someone dead-set on evolution, then consider Evolution’s Achilles’ Heels (also free to see!) and its more mature, thorough anti-evolutionary argument.